 Those yachts deemed VAT exempt on age are in free circulation in the UK as UK domestic goods.
 Details on documentary evidence to support VAT exemption on age status can be found online

 The vessel must be:

 The vessel must also be clearly identifiable, for example by registration number/ certificate, name of the vessel or hull identification number.
-Private use by a non-UK resident can be for up to 18 months although the 18 month ‘clock’ can be stopped for periods of time where the owner/user is not in the UK by contacting the NTAS (National Temporary Admission Section).
+Private use by a non-UK resident can be for up to 18 months although the 18-month ‘clock’ can be stopped for periods of time when the owner/user is not in the UK by contacting the NTAS (National Temporary Admission Section).

-UK resident use of yachts operating under Temporary Admission
+UK residents use of yachts operating under Temporary Admission

 There are certain circumstances when a UK resident can use a yacht that is operating in the UK under Temporary Admission and these are:

 - Use of the yacht must predominantly be by the non-UK resident registration holder